percona/community/content/blog/2023-01-24-k8s-app-db-binding.md

 slug: k8s-app-db-binding
 ---

-[dbaas-operator](https://github.com/percona/dbaas-operator) is Yeat Another DBaaS Kubernetes Operator (need to suggest yadbko as a name) that tries to simplify and unify Database Cluster deployments by building a higher abstraction layer on top of [Percona Kubernetes Operators](https://www.percona.com/software/percona-kubernetes-operators).
+[dbaas-operator](https://github.com/percona/dbaas-operator) is Yet Another DBaaS Kubernetes Operator (need to suggest yadbko as a name) that tries to simplify and unify Database Cluster deployments by building a higher abstraction layer on top of [Percona Kubernetes Operators](https://www.percona.com/software/percona-kubernetes-operators).

 So it becomes much easier to deploy the DB cluster with `dbaas-operator` and [PMM DBaaS](https://docs.percona.com/percona-monitoring-and-management/get-started/dbaas.html) on top of it.